The competition

 Be an active part of the AI.Industrial.Revolution with our international competition in robot manipulation

-Teams compete using a robot platform to autonomously execute a series of hand-picked manual tasks inspired by real world industry challenges across multiple sites.
+Teams use a robot platform to autonomously complete manual tasks inspired by real-world industry challenges.

 Showcase your robot`s accuracy and reflexes in the robot arcade!